steffi0202/ASA-to-Juniper-Converter/README.md

 The convertion tool converts the ASA ACL to the SRX to using zones Trust and Untrust.
 You have to change the zones separately by yourself.

-You need a txt file with the following syntax:
+You need a txt file with the following syntax.
+Each line needs a space at the end:

 access-list OUTSIDE extended deny ip object-group G_Virus object H_PC-1 access-list OUTSIDE remark Zugriff via WEB access-list OUTSIDE extended permit tcp any4 object H_TMG-2 eq https access-list CONCENT-INSIDE remark USA test, 2013-06-04 access-list CONCENT-INSIDE extended permit tcp object N_BW_192.168.179.0-24 object H_USA-1 object-group S_WEB

 press the Button "Durchsuchen" and add the txt file.
 Press "Umwandeln".